edogambacorta/memory-bank/techContext.md

 - CloudWatch Dashboards: For real-time system overview
 - Custom metrics: For tracking PDF processing times and success rates

-This technical context provides an overview of the technologies, services, and considerations that form the foundation of our AI-Powered PDF Processing System for Healthcare, starting with the MVP and evolving into a scaled AWS-based solution.
+This technical context provides an overview of the technologies, services, and considerations that form the foundation of our AI-Powered PDF Processing System for Healthcare, starting with the initial Deepseek RAG App MVP, progressing through an extended MVP for hospital secretaries, and evolving into a scaled AWS-based solution.
 It will be updated as the project progresses and new technical decisions are made.

-[Note: Specific technology choices for the MVP phase will be finalized once more details about the required features are provided.]